When a Robot is More Capable than a Human: Learning from Constrained Demonstrators: Introduction

 This discrepancy raises the key problem of \textbf{Learning from Constrained Demonstrations (LfCD)}: Can an agent learn from constrained demonstrations and discover more efficient behaviors once those constraints are lifted?
 Traditional approaches struggle because IL~\citep{schaal1999imitation} mimics the suboptimal actions, while IRL~\citep{ho2016generative} infers reward functions that reflect the same constraints.
 While work on learning from suboptimal demonstrations~\citep{gao2018reinforcement, brown2019extrapolating} addresses imperfect or noisy expert behavior, LfCD applies to competent experts whose demonstrations are constrained by the interface, leading to goal-directed but inefficient trajectories.

-Solving the LfCD problem requires addressing three key challenges for an agent to improve by exploring beyond the direct imitation of constrained experts.
+The LfCD problem poses three key challenges to enable agents to explore beyond constrained expert imitation.
 (1) Since expert actions are restricted by the interface, the IRL reward should be decoupled from the expert action, defined for state-state transitions rather than state-action.
 (2) Since demonstrations cover only part of the state space, a learning agent must identify which explored states have reliable reward estimates.
 (3) Even for the novel states encountered during exploration, the agent requires a generalizable reward signal.

 To address these challenges, we introduce \textbf{LfCD} with \textbf{G}oal-proximity \textbf{R}eward \textbf{I}nter\textbf{P}olation (LfCD-GRIP).
 (1) To decouple rewards from constrained expert actions, our key insight is to use a state-only measure of progress toward the goal.
-We adopt a \textbf{goal proximity} reward~\citep{lee2021generalizable, bae2024tldr}, trained along expert demonstration trajectories via backward temporal decay from the goal.
+We adopt a \textbf{goal proximity} reward~\citep{lee2021generalizable, bae2025tldr}, trained along expert demonstration trajectories via backward temporal decay from the goal.
 However, such estimates do not generalize to observations beyond the demonstration distribution.
 (2) To ensure reliable reinforcement learning, LfCD-GRIP includes a \textbf{confidence estimator} that identifies expert-like observations where goal proximity reward is valid.
 (3) Finally, to assign rewards in novel states never visited by the experts, it \textbf{interpolates} proximity values along agent-collected trajectories, propagating task progress smoothly between the states covered in demonstrations. \textit{Intuitively, we use expert-like observations as anchors and interpolate proximity values across the agent’s own trajectories to propagate the notion of task progress beyond the constraints.}

 We evaluate LfCD-GRIP across a range of discrete and continuous control tasks in both navigation and manipulation domains.
 Empirical results show that LfCD-GRIP consistently outperforms baseline IL and IRL approaches by finding efficient task solutions, particularly in scenarios where demonstrations are constrained.
 For instance, in a real-world pick-and-place task using a WidowX arm, LfCD-GRIP reduces task completion time from 100 seconds (under IL) to just 12 seconds.
 This demonstrates the effectiveness of our method in enabling robots to go beyond the constraints of the demonstrations.